HandsOnDataViz/book/docs/HandsOnDataViz.md

 Demos:

 <!--
-This line appears in the PDF and Word versions, and is commented-out in the HTML and Markdown and AsciiDoc versions.
+This line appears in the PDF and Word versions, and is commented-out in the HTML and Markdown versions.
 -->

-This line appears in the HTML, Word, Markdown, and AsciiDoc versions, and is commented-out in the PDF version.
+This line appears in the HTML, Word, Markdown versions, and is commented-out in the PDF version.

 TODO: Create conditional formatting that displays *only* in the HTML edition, and allows the inclusion of R code-chunks to conditionally